 The Heron Tower also offers two well-regarded restaurants.
 SushiSamba is located on the 38-39th floors, and offers a mix of Japanese, Brazilian and Peruvian cuisine.

 Starters are in the £10-20 range, with most main courses costing £20-30.
 For those with money to burn, why not try the 1 kilogram Kobe Beef option (price: £1,000!).

 Duck & Waffle, found on the Heron Tower’s 40th storey, offers a “playful take” on British cuisine, with European influences.
 This translates as starters such as smoked eel, seared octopus, smoked mackerel and seared lambs breast (£10-15) and mains such roast chicken, Angus bone-in rib-eye, and miso glazed rabbit (c. £20).

+when?
 The Duck & Waffle serves 24/7, with ‘late night’, breakfast and brunch menus.

 Its history is told at the Bank of England Museum, a 1,000 square metre attraction five minutes from Bank station.

 - a reconstruction of an 18th century banking hall;

 - the history of the banknote (which has recently been updated to co-incide with the Bank of England's launch of the new polymer £5 note);